 The State Zebra and Quagga Mussel Management Plan (ZQM Plan) was drafted in 2009.
 The backbone of the ZQM Plan includes containment and prevention through watercraft inspection and decontamination, sampling and monitoring, education and outreach, communications and information, and applied research.

 CPW provides ANS support to all waters of the state, and to all inspection stations, regardless of jurisdiction.
 Services provided include:

 - Watercraft inspection and decontamination

 - Workshops and conferences

 - ANS identification

 - Cost-share opportunities

 - Motorboat Colorado Grants

-Since that time, Parks and Wildlife has built up an extensive network of approximately 72 boat inspection and decontamination stations that are operated collaboratively by state, local, federal and private entities.
-These stations are all certified by CPW and conduct over 425,000 inspections annually – each of which is a face-to-face educational contact with a sportsman or boater.
-There have been 106 infested mussel boats intercepted coming into Colorado from out of state.
+Since that time, CPW has built up an extensive network of approximately 72 boat inspection and decontamination stations that are operated collaboratively by state, local, federal and private entities.
+These stations are all certified by CPW and conduct over 450,000 inspections annually – each of which is a face-to-face educational contact with a sportsman or boater.
+There have been over 150 infested mussel boats intercepted coming into Colorado from out of state.
 These infested boats pose a serious threat to the way we use water in Colorado.
-Prevention through boat inspections and education is our best defense!
+Prevention through boat inspection, decontamination, and education is our best defense!

-In addition to coordinating the statewide ANS program implementation, the Invasive Species Coordinator also provides services to assist with terrestrial noxious weed and forest pest management in Colorado.
+In addition to coordinating the statewide ANS program implementation, the Invasive Species Program also provides services related to terrestrial noxious weed, animal, and forest pest management in Colorado.